icons8/lunacy-docs/docs/troubleshooting.md

 ### Hardware and other issues

- Sometimes, a particular issue might persist even after Lunacy Support analyzes several memory dump files.
-This happens if the problem resulted from a specific driver and/or hardware problem on your computer.
+ Sometimes, a particular issue might persist after Lunacy Support analyzes all relevant memory dump files.
+Such problems may result from a specific driver and/or hardware problem on your computer, unstable/insider OS builds, and so on.
+Check out the recommendations for these cases in the <a href="https://lunacy.docs.icons8.com/faq/#lunacy-wont-start-what-do-i-do" target="_blank">FAQ page</a>.

- An <a href="https://lunacy.docs.icons8.com/faq/#lunacy-wont-start-what-do-i-do" target="_blank">unstable/insider OS build</a> might also cause unfixable problems, and some external factors may also be an issue.

- Rest assured that our team will do everything in their power to fix the issue—or point you towards possible hardware or external issues you can later investigate.

 ## Windows